MicrosoftDocs/Viva/Viva/glint/setup/reporting-setup.md

 ### Add Program Roles to permission them to see feedback for this program

 To add Uer Roles to a program, select **Add Role**.
 The dropdown menu displays User Roles already created within the [User Role feature](https://go.microsoft.com/fwlink/?linkid=2230740).
 Select any roles that should have reporting permissions for this program.
-The User Role name will now appear as it's own row.
+The User Role name now appears as its own row.

 >[!TIP]
 >Use the up or down arrow to view or close permissions set up for each role.